Brad Pitt: Public image

-Pitt has been cited as a sex symbol by many sources, including Empire, who named him one of the 25 sexiest stars in film history in 1995.
+Pitt has been frequently cited as one of the most attractive actors of all time and has been described as a sex symbol by many sources, including Empire, who named him one of the 25 sexiest stars in film history in 1995.
 The same year, he was named People's Sexiest Man Alive, an accolade he received again in 2000.
 Pitt appeared on Forbes' annual Celebrity 100 list of the 100 most powerful celebrities from 2006 to 2008 placing at numbers 20, 5 and 10, respectively.
 In 2007, he appeared on the Time 100 list, a compilation of the 100 most influential people in the world, as selected annually by Time magazine.
-The magazine credited Pitt for using "his star power to get people to look [to where] cameras don't usually catch".
+The magazine credited Pitt for using "his star power to get people to look at places and stories that cameras don't usually catch".
 He was again included on the Time 100 in 2009, this time in the "Builders and Titans" list.
+As of 2025, Pitt's films have grossed over $7.5 billion worldwide, according to The Numbers.

 Beginning in 2005, Pitt's relationship with Angelina Jolie became one of the world's most reported celebrity stories.
 After Jolie was confirmed to be pregnant in early 2006, the intense media hype surrounding the couple reached what Reuters, in a story titled "The Brangelina fever," called "the point of insanity".
-To avoid media attention, the couple flew to Namibia for the birth of their daughter Shiloh, which was described by a paparazzi blog as "the most anticipated baby since Jesus Christ."
+To avoid media attention, the couple flew to Namibia for the birth of their daughter, which was described by a paparazzi blog as "the most anticipated baby since Jesus Christ."
 Similarly, intense media interest greeted the announcement of Jolie's second pregnancy two years later; for the two weeks Jolie spent in a seaside hospital in Nice, reporters and photographers camped outside on the promenade to report on the birth.